FOLLOW US

 The Milwaukee River and Milwaukee Skyline Jon Mattrisch / Getty Images

-Known as "Brew City," Milwaukee is a city that's steeped in tradition and taste.
-From its world-class breweries to its famous Wisconsin cheese curds, it's a city that offers a feast for the senses.
-With a strong work-life balance and a vibrant festival scene, it's a city that knows how to work hard and play hard.
+Known as "Brew City," Milwaukee is steeped in tradition and taste.
+From its world-class breweries to its famous Wisconsin cheese curds, it has something for everyone.
+With a strong work-life balance and a vibrant festival scene, the people of Milwaukee know how to work hard and play hard.
+Learn about the history of motorcycles at the Harley-Davidson Museum, get inspired at the Milwaukee Art Museum, or vibe with the animals at the Milwaukee County Zoo.

 Advertisement